madan96/La-Z-Boy/README.md

 ### Dependencies
 -----------------

-Install all the dependencies before using this scrapper.
+Install all the dependencies using `pip install -r requirements.txt` before using the script.

-    pip install BeautifulSoup
+   * BeautifulSoup
-    pip install mechanize
+   * mechanize
-    pip install tabulate
+   * tabulate
-    pip install fpdf
+   * fpdf

 ### Usage
 -----------------